 Takeda and Sangamo are developing therapeutics for Huntington's disease utilizing our ZFP-TF genome regulation platform.

-Contact Mark McClung, Executive Vice President, Chief Business Officer
+Contact Mark McClung, Executive Vice President, Chief Operating Officer